 - 9.1.
-Potential whistleblowers can seek advice from Protect, the independent whistleblowing charity, who offer a confidential helpline: www.protect-advice.org.uk.
-Protect and the UK Research Integrity Office have also published guidance to support whistleblowers in research settings: www.protect-advice.org.uk.
-Protect and the UK Research Integrity Office have also published guidance to support whistleblowers in research settings: <a href="www.ukrio-ukr - 9.2.
-Potential whistleblowers are encouraged to review the following policies on the Policy Zone webpages, as there may be another more suitable policy or procedure to deal with their concerns.
+Potential whistleblowers can seek advice from Protect, the independent whistleblowing charity, who offer a confidential helpline: www.protect-advice.org.uk. - 9.2.
+Potential whistleblowers are encouraged to review the following policies on the University intranet, as there may be another more suitable policy or procedure to deal with their concerns.